 The dianthus plant is the quintessential cottage flower.
-Dianthus pink is treasured for its grasslike, blue-green foliage and abundant starry flowers, which are often spicily fragrant.
-Depending on the type of dianthus pink, flowers appear in spring or summer and tend to be white, pink, red, rose, or lavender, but come in nearly all shades except true blue.
+Dianthus, also called pinks, is treasured for its grasslike, blue-green foliage and abundant starry flowers, which are often spicily fragrant.
 Dianthus plants range from tiny creeping groundcovers to 30-inch-tall cut flowers, which are a favorite with florists.
 The “pink” part of their name has a two-fold meaning: Plants are often pink in color, and the petals have a fringed look as if someone took pinking shears to their edges.

 Dianthus plants come in all shapes and sizes, including miniature varieties that form a tight little lump of foliage and blooms, and giant species reaching up to 3 feet tall with almost no basal foliage.
 These plants are typically mat-forming perennials that form very tight-knit spreads of foliage.
 As they continue to grow, you may sometimes get dead spots within the center of the foliage.
 When this occurs, divide the plant and re-plant to encourage new growth and to remove any old, dead foliage.

 No matter what dianthus you grow, it is important to remove any spent blooms.
-This will encourage them to continue flowering, and prevent them from wasting energy on producing seed.
+This will encourage the plant to continue flowering, and prevent them from wasting energy on producing seed.

 Several species of dianthus blossoms are edible.
 They offer a similar taste to their smell and have a clove-like spiciness.
 Note: Check to see if species are safe to consume and take care before tasting dianthus.
 (In addition to confirming edibility, make sure flowers are chemical free, too.)